 My brother and I have another habit, related to time spent in bars.
 Unlike my father’s generation we will typically have a few packets of crisps with our beer.
 We usually open out each packet so that they can lay flat on the table, making the contents easier to share.
 When the packet is empty it’s a fiddly item that takes up a lot of table space.
 You can tidy things up in the following way.
 You know that shape you make with your hand when you’re pretending to look through binoculars, your thumb and fingers curved to make a circle?
 Do that with your strong hand, the hand you write with.
 Hold that hand out so that your thumb and forefinger are on top.
 With your other hand, place the empty crisp packet on top of the circle that your writing hand has made, so that the centre of the packet is sitting above the hole made by your thumb and forefinger.
 With your other forefinger, poke the crisp packet into the hole, three or four fingers deep.
 Now fold each of the four corners of the crisp packet into the hole, and poke them all down with your forefinger.
 You should end up with a small projectile that will leave the table much clearer.
 You can flick it back and forth, playing a form of table football with your drinking buddies, if so inclined.
 My brother and I have taught this trick – turning a flattened out crisp packet into a much more manageable shape – to scores of people, maybe hundreds of people, including our own children.
 We have passed this habit down to the next generation.

 Tables in pubs and restaurants are cleared much quicker these days than they were in my youth.
 Back then, at the end of a night out with your mates, you might have a dozen or more glasses, with or without the rings left behind by your beer (they fade, as the evening wears on).
 I like it that way.
 I would rather see the empty glasses and folded-up crisp packets of our night’s work than a clear surface.
-Someone whose family run a pub told me why they clear tables so quickly these days, and it’s not just to keep things tidy.
+Someone I worked with, whose family ran a pub, told me why they clear tables so quickly these days, and it’s not just to keep things tidy.
 It makes people drink more.
 If you are surrounded by the remnants of all your previous pints, apparently, you will drink slower, and therefore buy less beer.

 You might chance upon a bar where they don’t clear away the tables as soon as someone has finished their drink.
 If you do, and you notice a few glasses, each with the remnants of 4 or 5 rings from the froth on a pint of Guinness, and a few folded-up crisp packets, then you will know that I was there, or maybe it was my brother, or someone like us.